 What occurs during an underwater treadmill session?

-What are the purpose of the jets and incline?
+What is the purpose of the jets and incline?

 The jets and incline can help increase the resistance of the workout.